 There are two models for delivering messages to an agent, "Push" and "Pull."
 An agent specifies which mode it wants to use when it registers with the ZIS.

+Figure 19: Push Model

 "Push" refers to the action by a ZIS to actively deliver messages to an agent without the agent having to initiate contact with the ZIS.
 When the ZIS receives a message for an agent and the agent is not in "Sleep" mode; the ZIS will initiate contact with the agent and send the message to the agent.

+Figure 20: Pull Model

 "Pull" refers to the action by an agent to explicitly request a single message from the ZIS.
 When an agent is ready to receive a message, it sends a "Pull" request to the ZIS, to obtain a message that the ZIS has saved in the queue for the agent.
 After receiving the pull request, the ZIS will examine the agent's queue and either returns a message or a status code indicating that no messages are available for the agent.

 Both modes serve useful purposes.
 The key requirement is that both an agent and its ZIS must communicate using the SAME mode to avoid potential conflicts.